FabricatorZayac/wasm3/README.md

 > [!NOTE]
+> The below note is from the original developer, not the maintainer of this fork

+> [!NOTE]
 > I regret to inform the community that since [my house was destroyed by russians who invaded my country](https://twitter.com/vshymanskyy/status/1568657607229075456), **Wasm3 will enter a minimal maintenance phase**.
 At this time, I am unable to continue the development of new features.
 However, I am committed to keeping the project alive and will actively review and merge incoming Pull Requests.
 I deeply appreciate your understanding and support during this difficult period. **Your contributions to Wasm3 are now more valuable than ever.**